digitechmahmud/Civic-Photography-Service/README.md

 ## Feature & Functionality ##

-# It's a Photography service related website.
+Markup : * It's a Photography service related website.
-# All data serve from node express js server dynamically.
+         * All data serve from node express js server dynamically.
-# Use MongoDB for store data and retrieve data.
+         * Use MongoDB for store data and retrieve data.
-# Using firebase authentication system.
+         * Using firebase authentication system.
-# And use react router and private route also.
+         * And use react router and private route also.